Experimental tests on the lifetime Asymmetry: Indirect demonstration of the lifetime asymmetry

-It is noteworthy that SLAC E158 Collaboration has also reported a precision measurement of the parity-violating asymmetry in polarized electron-electron M{\o}ller scattering \cite{27}.
-The left-right asymmetry was found in the neutral weak current processes mediated by $Z^0$ exchange and result showed that the integrated cross section of LH helicity electron is greater than that of RH polarized electron.
-Therefore, this experiment indirectly proves the lifetime asymmetry again.
+It is noteworthy that the SLAC E158 Collaboration has also reported a precise measurement of the parity-violating asymmetry in polarized electron-electron M{\o}ller scattering $^{[29,30]}$.
+The left-right asymmetry was found in neutral weak currents processes mediated by $Z^0$ exchange and result shows that the integrated cross section of LH helicity electron is greater than that of RH helicity electron.
+Therefore, this experiment indirectly proves the LA again.